Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 ---
-title: Install the Outlook Integration
+title: Install Outlook Integration
 ---

-The Outlook Integration is an extension to Alfresco and Microsoft Outlook that allows you to save and file your emails to Alfresco from within Microsoft Outlook, in a centralized and structured way.
+Outlook Integration is an extension to Content Services and Microsoft Outlook that allows you to save and file your emails to Alfresco from within Microsoft Outlook, in a centralized and structured way.

 You can drag and drop emails in and out of the repository, and add metadata automatically when an email is filed.